spxp/spxp-specs/SpxpProfileSpec-V03.md

 A profile could for example distribute keys as part of a paid-for subscription outside of SPXP and then publish selected information with SPXP only to paying subscribers.
-If another profile gets access to information published by this profile as part of a connection as defined in [chapter 15](#15-profile-connections), then the reader key is exchanged and refreshed as part of the connection process.
+If another profile gets access to information published by this profile as part of a connection as defined in [chapter 16](#16-profile-connections), then the reader key is exchanged as part of the connection process.

 ## 14 Restrain encrypted data
 Although private data is encrypted, it is good practice to still limit access to it to protect against a key loss.
 In